White Anglo-Saxon Protestants: Anglo-Saxon in modern usage

 In Australia, Anglo or Anglo-Saxon refers to people of English descent, while Anglo-Celtic includes people of Irish, Welsh, and Scottish descent.

 In France, Anglo-Saxon refers to the combined impact of Britain and the United States on European affairs.
 Charles de Gaulle repeatedly sought to "rid France of Anglo-Saxon influence".
 The term is used with more nuance in discussions by French writers on French decline, especially as an alternative model to which France should aspire, how France should adjust to its two most prominent global competitors, and how it should deal with social and economic modernization.

 Outside of Anglophone countries, the term Anglo-Saxon and its translations are used to refer to the Anglophone peoples and societies of Britain, the United States, and countries such as Australia, Canada, and New Zealand.
 Variations include the German Angelsachsen, French le modèle anglo-saxon, Spanish anglosajón, Dutch Angelsaksisch model and Italian Paesi anglosassoni.

-Anglo-Saxonism in the 19th century
+Anglo-Saxon supremacy

 In the nineteenth century, Anglo-Saxons was often used as a synonym for all people of English descent and sometimes more generally, for all the English-speaking peoples of the world.
 It was often used in implying superiority, much to the annoyance of outsiders.
 For example, American clergyman Josiah Strong boasted in 1890:

 In 1700 this race numbered less than 6,000,000 souls.
 In 1800, Anglo-Saxons (I use the term somewhat broadly to include all English-speaking peoples) had increased to about 20,500,000, and now, in 1890, they number more than 120,000,000.

 In 1893, Strong envisioned a future "new era" of triumphant Anglo-Saxonism:

 Is it not reasonable to believe that this race is destined to dispossess many weaker ones, assimilate others, and mould the remainder until... it has Anglo-Saxonized mankind?